Insights

 Read ArticleR v H – CLARE FEAR SUCCESSFUL IN COURT OF APPEAL

 Clare Fear successfully opposed an AG reference against our client’s sentence at the Court of Appeal on the 25th July, in the case of R v H .
 Our client was sentenced to a community order for conveying cannabis into prison.
-The Attorney General referred the sentence to the Court of Appeal, arguing that it was […]
+The Attorney General referred the sentence to the Court of Appeal, arguing that it […]

 Posted in: Case Feed